For an FAQ about our learning products please scroll to the bottom

 What if I need more help?

-We have three ways to get help: there are forums on the course website where you can ask questions specific to the lessons.
-There is a private Facebook group where you can show off your projects, ask questions, share resources.
-Lastly you can always email us directly if you can’t figure something out.
+We have two ways to get help: a private Facebook group where you can show off your projects, ask questions, share resources.
+Or you can email us directly if you can’t figure something out.